Dee Bradley Baker's "All to Know About Going Pro in V.O."

 The best way to capture money is to avoid hunting money.

 Why have sharks been around for hundreds of millions of years?
-They committed fully to their environment and never evolved a capacity for self-doubt.
+They committed fully to their environment and never evolved a capacity for crippling self-doubt.

 Acting is a unique human education.
 The child actor is trusted and relied upon equal to an adult.
 The adult actor must be as open and honest as a child.